ninsid711/SmartGC/README.md

 3. Storing the line no might not be safe as multiple lines of code can be written in a single line, hence we we need to determine at which exact location the memory was freed and then clear it.
-4. Edge cases have not yet been tested, references used inside loops have been handled, but there are other cases, such as static, extern, register variables that may be dynamically allocated, multiple file structures that share memory, and such cases have to be handled in the future.
+4. Edge cases have not yet been tested, references used inside loops have been handled, but there are other cases, such as multiple file structures that share memory have to be handled in the future.

 ## How to use SmartGC?
 (assuming that the git repo has been pulled)